antoinevg/GSG/luna/design/rfp.md

 ## 2 Host Side Implementation

-There is an existing host side implementation in Python which targets the [Greatt Scott Gadgets GreatFET](https://greatscottgadgets.com/greatfet/).
-We should be able to re-use much of the code with only minor modification and re-organization of the existing codebase.
+There is an existing host side implementation in Python which targets the [Great Scott Gadgets GreatFET](https://greatscottgadgets.com/greatfet/).
+We should be able to re-use much of the code with only minor modification and reorganisation of the existing codebase.

-This section exists primarily to serve as a reference to how this code is currently organized.
+This section exists primarily to serve as a reference to how this code is organised.

 <!--
 ![Diagram: Facedancer](facedancer/top_facedancer.svg)